mtrmac/container-libs/digest-audit/README.md

 ```

 The test suite includes:
-- `TestSampleFile`: Validates the tool finds all expected uses in the sample file
-- `TestVSCodeFormat`: Verifies output format compatibility
-- `TestMultipleFiles`: Integration test on a real codebase
-- `TestOutputFormat`: Ensures output can be sorted properly
+- `TestSampleFile`: A rigid fixture-based test that validates the exact output (including line and column numbers) against `sample/expected_output.txt`

+The test compares the actual output against a stored fixture to ensure any changes to the tool's behavior are caught immediately.

 ## Future Enhancements